 Secure Network Application Project Assignment

 Using Microsoft Visio or a subsequent visual design tool, the student will diagram a network and write a thorough report detailing the design.
 The report must be a minimum of 5 pages (excluding the title page), Visio diagram(s), and references.
 It must include, at a minimum, 5 peer-reviewed sources to justify the design.

 The student will develop an appropriate set of firewall rules and access control lists.
 Using appropriate professional research, the student will document the necessary access information for the designed information system.
 The project must be a minimum of 5 pages (excluding the title page, firewall rules, and references), follow current APA standards, and include a minimum of 5 peer-reviewed sources.

 The student will prepare a research paper that is 25 pages, not including the title page and reference page.
 The research must demonstrate thoughtful consideration of the ideas and concepts presented in the course and provide new thoughts and insights relating directly to the topic of information security planning.
 The overall goal of this project is to develop, introduce, discuss, and present a specific policy as part of an information security plan.
 Additionally, the paper must reflect professional writing, current APA standards, and include a minimum of 10 scholarly references (e.g., peer-reviewed journal articles).

-Each quiz will cover the Reading & Study material up to and including the module/week in which it is assigned.
+Each quiz will cover the Learn material up to and including the module: week in which it is assigned.
 Each quiz will be open-book/open-notes, contain 12 multiple-choice questions, and have a time limit of 20 minutes.

-The exam will cover the Reading & Study materials for Modules/Weeks 1–4.
+The exam will cover the Learn materials for Module 1: Week 1 – Module 4: Week 4.
 It will be open-book/open-notes, contain 68 multiple-choice questions, and have a time limit of 2 hours.